BonfaceMuoki/BonfaceMuoki/README.md

 - 🔭 I’m currently working on a clients API for a real estate solution .I am using Laravel and JWT tokens for this.
 - 🌱 I’m currently learning advanced features of vue JS. i will really appreciate if you can trust me with your project.
 You won't be dissapointed
 - 💬 Ask me about ...
-- 📫 You can reach me through my email bonny.moki@gmail.com
+- 📫 Drop me a mail on bonny.moki@gmail.com for any project that you might want to be worked on .
-- I have been an employee of <a hred='https://dukapepe.tech/'>DUKAPEPE</a> for 5+ yrs
+- I have been an employee of DUKAPEPE and other several IT organisations since i graduated with a Bachelors degree in Computer science.